 Provide database credentials for all databases that display as unreachable.
 These databases must be reachable from the new computer on which the agent is installed.

 Congratulations.
 You have created a sync group that includes both a SQL Database instance and a SQL Server database.

 For more info about SQL Data Sync, see:

 - Sync data across multiple cloud and on-premises databases with Azure SQL Data Sync

 - Best practices for Azure SQL Data Sync

-- Monitor Azure SQL Data Sync with OMS Log Analytics
+- Monitor Azure SQL Data Sync with Log Analytics

 Complete PowerShell examples that show how to configure SQL Data Sync:

 For more info about SQL Database, see: